-Rising college freshmen with AD/HD can have an exciting, fruitful and successful first year in school.
-However, there are some helpful steps that students with AD/HD can take before going to school, during their first few days at school, and throughout the first semester that will help them to make a successful transition.
+Rising freshmen in college with ADHD can have an exciting, fruitful and successful first year in school.
+However, there are some helpful steps that students with ADHD can take before going to school, during their first few days at school, and throughout the first semester that will help them to make a successful transition.

 Before You Go: Think about your learning style.
 Identify your preferred learning style so that you can either choose courses based on Professor’s teaching styles or adapt your study approach when taking a course where the Professor teaches in a way that doesn’t match your preferred style.